gvwilson/sdxpy/src/interp/index.md

 before the program runs,
 while an interpreter generates instructions on the fly as the program is running.
-In practice,
+The differences between the two are blurry in practice: for example,
-the difference between the two are blurry: when Python runs a program, for example, it translates the source code into instructions as it loads files, but saves those instructions in `.pyc` files to save time in future.
+Python translates the instructions in a program into instructions as it loads files, but saves those instructions in `.pyc` files to save itself work the next time it runs the program.

 </div>

 ## Expressions {: #interp-expressions}

-Let's start by building something that can evaluate simple [%g "expression" "expressions" %] that produce values, such as `1+2` or `abs(-3.5)`.
+Let's start by building something that can evaluate simple [%g "expression" "expressions" %] such as `1+2` or `abs(-3.5)`.
 We represent each expression as a list with the name of the operation as the first item